loppjp/blocktrain/README.md

 4) Experiments as a first-class-citizen
     - The design should facilitate a usage pattern where a typical interaction is to specify one or more experiments to conduct with a given purpose.

-### 2.2 "BlockTrain" Training Pipeline Component Design
+### 2.2 "trainblock" Training Pipeline Component Design

 2.2.1 Experiment Specification